ftraposo/ftraposo.github.io/publicgood.md

 Inspired on Jennifer's Doleac.
 I put together a Database of Polisci and Econ journals:

- - On Corruption and Accountability:
+- On Corruption and Accountability, Patronage, Clientelism, and Vote Buying: <a href="https://docs.google.com/spreadsheets/d/1h9npHc_DpDj_BXzOvZhNH_LI0zJQXVyR/edit?usp=share_link&ouid=105095887186157613323&rtpof=true&sd=true" target="_blank">Here</a>
- - On Patronage:
- - On Clientelism:
- - On Vote buying:

 If you would like me to add your published/unplublished paper, please fill out this [Please fill out our form](https://docs.google.com/forms/d/e/1FAIpQLSd1Erf2ql-jXfvQhsjt3Wwn7uxhehd7/viewform?embedded=true).